The Agentic Help Desk for DevOps is Here - Read More ×

 11. LaunchPad

-LaunchPad is a Git tracking solution targeting the vibrant open-source development community.
-It supports Git, Bazaar, and Mercurial and runs on a variety of operating systems.
-Its standout features are its implementation of collaboration features, and a community of over 46,000 active projects developers can jump in and contribute to.
-It also offers crowd sourced translations, allowing developers to translate their code to almost any language.
+Its standout features begin with its implementation of collaboration features.
+It builds on that with a community of over 46,000 active projects developers can jump in and contribute to.
+It also offers crowdsourced translations.
+This allows developers to translate their code to almost any language.

 LaunchPad is free with an account.